lwhiteley/angular-fullstack-custom/README.md

 `cd angular-fullstack-custom`

-####8. set git to track your own git repository to avoid checking in changs to the template
+####8. set git to track your own git repository to avoid checking in changes to the template

 `git remote set-url origin git://new.url.here`